-The Operating Margins service is used to maintain system pressures in the period post event, before other system management services become effective (e.g. national or locational balancing actions).
-The OM pressure cover allows for the time lag between National Grid enacting the service and the service provider’s physical response.
-Due to these network safety implications, National Grid ensure that the OM pressure cover is always met in our network capability analysis.
-As there is a cost associated with reserving OM gas, the event management cover provides the Control room with additional time to manage events efficiently without having to call on OM regularly and therefore incurring costs for users of our network.
+The OM service is used to maintain system pressures in the period post-event.
+Pre-event, other system management services become effective (e.g. national or locational balancing actions).
+The OM pressure cover allows for the time lag between our activating the service and the service provider’s physical response.
+Due to these network safety implications, we ensure that the OM pressure cover is always met in our network capability analysis.
+As there is a cost associated with reserving OM gas, the event management cover provides our Control Room with additional time to manage events efficiently without having to call on OM regularly and therefore incurring costs for users of our network.

-Should the NTS have insufficient capability to meet required levels of pressure cover for a given supply and demand pattern, National Grid will consider all available Network Development Options (Section 7.1) which includes improved network resilience.
-This may take the form of targeted maintenance to improve reliability of assets, therefore reducing the levels of required pressure cover.
+Should the NTS have insufficient capability to meet required levels of pressure cover for a given supply and demand pattern, we will consider all available network development options (Section 7) which includes improved network resilience.
+This may take the form of targeted maintenance to improve reliability of assets, reducing the levels of required pressure cover.

-6.8 Operational Analysis
+Operational analysis

-The network analysis assumptions described in this chapter will be applied to all network capability and investment planning analysis undertaken by National Grid for the ten-year planning horizon.
+The network analysis assumptions described in this section are applied to all network capability and investment planning analysis undertaken by us for the ten-year planning horizon.

-National Grid will use these assumptions as a basis for network analysis undertaken in operational timescales.
-National Grid will also use other information that is available at the time to supplement these assumptions.
-For example, this may include information on commissioning programmes for new connections to the system or temporary operating restrictions required on plant for short term constraints.
+We use these assumptions as a basis for network analysis undertaken in operational timescales.
+We also use other information that is available at the time to supplement these assumptions.
+For example, this may include information on commissioning programmes for new connections to the system or temporary operating restrictions required on plant for short-term constraints.

-Operational analysis will be undertaken in the shorter term to:
+Operational analysis is undertaken in the shorter term to:

-.
-Ensure security of supply is maintained
+ensure security of supply is maintained

-.
-Determine strategies to facilitate the safe and efficient operation of the NTS
+determine strategies to facilitate the safe and efficient operation of the NTS

-.
-Assess the impact of operational constraints (such as maintenance activities or plant operating restrictions) on the physical capability of the system
+assess the impact of operational constraints (such as maintenance activities or plant operating restrictions) on the physical capability of the system

-.
-Determine the physical capability of the network to support commercial processes

-(such as Entry Capacity Transfer and Trade).
+determine the physical capability of the network to support commercial processes, such as Entry Capacity Transfer and Trade (ECTT).

-6.9 Operational Balancing Actions
+Operational balancing actions

-Operational balancing actions form part of the operational measures referred to as part of the “1-in-20” Security Standard.
+Operational balancing actions form part of the operational measures referred to as part of the 1-in-20 security standard.

-6.9.1 Operational Balancing Actions
+Operational balancing actions

 Within-day flow variations on the system may generate gas flows and pressures that the system cannot, or is unlikely to be able to, accommodate.
-When such flows are unacceptable from a transportation capability perspective, National Grid may choose to use any operational flexibility, including NTS compression and/or linepack to manage the situation, or to use a wider range of tools, which include;
+When such flows are unacceptable from a transportation capability perspective, we may choose to use any operational flexibility, including NTS compression and linepack to manage the situation, or to use a wider range of tools, which include:

-.
-Buy or sell locational gas.
+buy or sell locational gas

-.
-Scale back interruptible NTS entry capacity.
+scale back interruptible NTS entry capacity

-.
-Restriction of Short term access to System Flexibility
+restriction of short term access to system flexibility

-.
-Buy back firm NTS entry and/or exit capacity
+buy back firm NTS entry and exit capacity

-.
-Scale back Off-peak NTS Exit Capacity
+scale back off-peak NTS exit capacity

-.
-Flow swaps
+flow swaps

-.
-Offtake Flow Reductions
+offtake flow reductions

-.
-Use other capacity tools, such as Capacity Management Agreements
+use other capacity tools, such as capacity management agreements.

-.
-Operating Margins

-For further information on the range of operational measures, and how and when they are applied please refer to National Grid’s System Management Principles Statement (“SMPS”).
+For further information on the range of operational measures, and how and when they are applied please refer to National Grid’s System Management Principles Statement (SMPS).

-6.9.2 Operating Margins Gas
+Operating margins (OM)

-Operating Margins (“OM”) requirements are requirements for quantities of gas to be delivered to the NTS, or for quantities of gas nominated to be off taken from the NTS to be reduced or delayed for Operation Balancing purposes.
-National Grid can utilise OM provisions where:
+OM requirements are quantities of gas to be delivered to the NTS, or for quantities of nominated gas to be taken off the NTS or to be reduced or delayed for operation balancing purposes.
+We can utilise OM provisions where:

-. it determines that, at any time during the gas day, there is an operation balancing requirement which cannot be satisfied by taking other system balancing actions;
+we determine that, at any time during the gas day, there is an operation balancing requirement which cannot be satisfied by taking other system balancing actions